Hierosoft/PrintableTabletopMappingKit/README.md

     (if you do not see the grid lines, try zooming in)
   * Click the unlocked symbol by "Grid" layer to change it to locked.
 * In the menu bar click Layer, New, Tile Layer, and type **"Walls"** to name it.
-  * In "Terrain" tab, choose the "Build" terrain for the terrain type you want, such as "Build Sharp Wall"
+  * In "Terrain" tab, choose the "Build" terrain for the terrain type you want, such as "Build Sharp Wall" or "Build Cave" (make a separate layer for each so that the corners smooth automatically).
-  * Fill the entire layer, by choosing Bucket Fill Tool (F) then clicking the background (if this doesn't work, you may need to manually choose the wall material, which is the bottom left tile of the terrain, such as ID 85 for cave, or ID 80 for sharp wall)
+  * ~~Fill the entire layer, by choosing Bucket Fill Tool (F) then clicking the background if this doesn't work, you may need to~~ Manually choose the wall material, which is the bottom left tile of the terrain, such as ID 85 for cave, or ID 80 for sharp wall--whatever is below the bottom right cutout of the tileset region.
 * Click the "Terrains" tab at the bottom right
   * Choose a "Dig" terrain (or the matching "Build" to undo), and paint as needed to make your level
 * To make exits (leave open ended area without black outline), go to Tilesets tab and click the plain white color (or whatever tile matches the "Build" terrain)